-Over 3 million tonnes of formaldehyde are produced each year in Europe, creating over 30,000 direct jobs in the chemical processing sector.
+- Over 3.6 million tonnes of formaldehyde are produced each year in Europe, creating over 30,000 direct jobs in the chemical processing sector.
 Downstream industries which rely on formaldehyde, such as the wood-based panels and furniture industries, and the suppliers of the automotive industry, employ more than 1.7 million people across Europe.

-Is formaldehyde safe to use?
+Is formaldehyde safe for humans?

 How is formaldehyde classified in Europe?

-In 2014, formaldehyde was reclassified as a carcinogen category 1B.
-According to the EU Classification, Labelling and Packaging Regulation, category 1B substances are presumed to have carcinogenic potential for humans, based on animal evidence.
-The rationale for this classification was not based on new evidence but was triggered by a change of the classification criteria and their interpretation under REACH.
+- In 2014, formaldehyde was reclassified as a carcinogen category 1B.
+According to the EU Classification, Labelling and Packaging (CLP) Regulation, category 1B substances are presumed to have carcinogenic potential for humans, based on animal evidence.
+The rationale for this classification was not based on new scientific evidence but was triggered by a change of the classification criteria and their interpretation under REACH.